vh-d/Rflow/README.md

 # Rflow

+## About

+*TLDR*:

+A library for creating and executing DAGs, everything is stored (persistent) so you can restart worflows where it failed, support for R, SQL, (Python and Julia on the roadmap).

+*Long version*:

 Rflow is an R package providing R users with a general-purpose workflow framework.
 Rflow allows you to describe your data declaratively as objects with dependencies and does the heavy lifting for you.
 It is